dea14/dea14/README.md

 -->
 📕 I'm a second-year computer science student at the University of Waterloo

-👩🏽‍💻 Previously I've worked as a Software Developer intern at Filament AI, and Interac
+👩🏽‍💻 Previously I've worked as a Software Developer intern at Filament AI and Interac

 💡 Some of my major programming languages include C++, C, Python, and Javascript